elastic/rally-tracks/k8s_metrics/README.md

-# Serverless Kubernetes Track
+# Kubernetes (K8s) Metrics Track
-Serverless Kubernetes is a track intended for benchmarking serverless Elasticsearch using a Kubernetes pod metrics dataset.
-A small corpus of Kibana object definitions is included for indexing with fast refresh enabled.
+K8s Metrics is a track intended for benchmarking refresh on Elasticsearch using a Kubernetes pod metrics dataset.
+A small corpus of Kibana object definition documents is included for indexing with fast refresh enabled.

 ## Track Parameters